YellowJacketLinux/LFS/03-Repository-Macro.md

 are not part of a *specific* Desktop Environment.
 For example, Firefox and Thunderbird.

-___4.pyworld.___
+___5.cpan.___
+: Perl 5 modules from CPAN that are of interest to Perl programmers and students but are not specifically needed by any programs in YJL.

+___4.pypi.___
-: Python 3 modules that are of interest to Python programmers and students but are not specifically needed by any programs in LFS.
+: Python 3 modules from PyPi that are of interest to Python programmers and students but are not specifically needed by any programs in YJL.

 ___5.mate.___
 : The MATE Graphical Desktop Environment.